Macron Seeks To Heal French Divisions After Re-election - UrduPoint

 "Macron's biggest challenge will be to create a sense of cohesion in an extremely fragmented country," said Tara Varma, senior policy fellow and head of the Paris office of the European Council on Foreign Relations.

-- 'Victory without triumph' - French daily Le Monde called Macron's win "an evening of victory without a triumph", while left-leaning Liberation said it was "a victory without the glory".
+French daily Le Monde called Macron's win "an evening of victory without a triumph".

 Conservative daily Le Figaro said Macron's win was "no mean feat", but also asked: "Who can possibly believe that it is rooted in popular support?"
 Within the next two weeks, Macron is expected to reshuffle his government, with the departure of Prime Minister Jean Castex a near certainty, and several other ministers also being replaced.